-Whether you want to work in musicals, plays, or in a medium besides theater altogether, it would behoove all actors to be familiar with Broadway’s founding fathers—and mothers.
-Theater in style and form is always evolving, but it subsists entirely upon what came before it.
-To put it tangibly: There’d be no Lin-Manuel Miranda without Cole Porter; no Leigh Silverman without Julie Taymor; no Paula Vogel without Edward Albee.
-You don’t need to be an expert in any of these historical giants, but to do your craft and do it well, you should have an understanding of Broadway’s enduring composers, playwrights, and directors, and how they still bear influence today.
-To get you started, here is the Backstage Guide to 26 of them.
+Whether you want to work in musicals or plays, it would behoove all actors to be familiar with Broadway’s founding members.
+Theater in style and form is always evolving, but it relies heavily on what came before it.
+There’d be no Lin-Manuel Miranda without Cole Porter; no Leigh Silverman without Julie Taymor; no Paula Vogel without Edward Albee.
+You don’t need to be an expert in any of these historical giants to make it on the Great White Way, but to do your craft and do it well, you should have an understanding of Broadway’s enduring icons—and how they still bear influence today.
+To get you started, here are 26 legendary Broadway composers, playwrights, and directors you should know.

 What makes musical theater so different from all other art forms is that it is so many art forms.
 Musicals get to combine plays with music and, best of all (if done well, of course), the story could really be told in no other way.
 For that, we have composers to thank.